SnowHydrology/MountainRainOrSnow/manuscripts/jennings_et_al_limits/SUPPLEMENT.md

 | learn_rate   | 1.15e-10 | 0.0049 | 0.0657 |
 | penalty      | 2.04e-10 | 0.039  | 0.559  |

-Like XGBoost, ANN peformance was more sensitive to the choice of hyperparameter values than random forest.
-For the crowdsourced dataset with just rain and snow, mean accuracy ranged from 0.375 to 0.898 and mean AUC ranged from 0.247 to 0.953 (Supplementary Table 7).
-For the crowdsourced data with mixed precipitation, mean accuracy ranged from 0.249 to 0.79 and mean AUC ranged from 0.446 to 0.821 (Supplementary Table 8).
-For the synoptic dataset, mean accuracy ranged from 0.457 to 0.927 and mean AUC ranged from 0.439 to 0.974 (Supplementary Table 9).
+Like XGBoost, ANN performance was more sensitive to the choice of hyperparameter values than random forest.
+For the crowdsourced dataset with just rain and snow, mean accuracy ranged from 0.375 to 0.898 and mean AUC ranged from 0.247 to 0.953 (Supplementary Table 12).
+For the crowdsourced data with mixed precipitation, mean accuracy ranged from 0.249 to 0.79 and mean AUC ranged from 0.446 to 0.821 (Supplementary Table 13).
+For the synoptic dataset, mean accuracy ranged from 0.457 to 0.927 and mean AUC ranged from 0.439 to 0.974 (Supplementary Table 14).

-Again similar to XGBoost, much of the variation in the ANN output resulted from the poor performance of the lowest learn rate values.
-If we exclude values of this parameter that are less than 0.001, then the accuracy and AUC ranges become markedly smaller.
+Again, similar to XGBoost, much of the variation in the ANN output resulted from the poor performance of the lowest learn rate values.
+If we exclude values of this parameter that are less than 0.001, then the accuracy and AUC ranges become smaller.
 For the crowdsourced dataset with just rain and snow, mean accuracy ranged from 0.771 to 0.898 and mean AUC ranged from 0.712 to 0.953 when excluding the lowest learn rate values.
 It was a similar story for the crowdsourced data with mixed precipitation, where mean accuracy with these data points removed ranged from 0.643 to 0.79 and mean AUC ranged from 0.652 to 0.821.
 It was more of the same for the synoptic dataset with mean accuracy ranging from 0.749 to 0.922 and mean AUC ranging from 0.743 to 0.973.

 Supplementary Table 12.
 Mean accuracy and AUC values for the ANN hyperparameter tuning exercise for the crowdsourced dataset with rain